OthmaneNissoukin/nextjs-hotel-booking/README.md

 - **DayPicker**: For friendly date selection.
 - **date-fns**: For handling date manipulation.
 - **Zod**: For form validation.
-- **React Hot Toast**: Showing user friendly feedbacks for errors, success and other status.
+- **React Hot Toast**: Showing user-friendly feedback for errors, success, and other statuses.
 - **Memoization**: Applied to prevent unnecessary re-renders.
+- **Compound Components**: Utilized to create cohesive and reusable UI components.

 ### Back-end